Stig Bergling: Escape from prison

 An Opel Ascona was one of the vehicles used during Bergling's prison escape in October, 1987.

 On 6 October 1987, while on conjugal visit from Norrköping Prison, he and his wife, Elisabeth, managed to escape.
 Bergling had been planning the escape from prison for three years.
 On Monday morning, 5 October, Bergling left prison on a conjugal visit with a prison overseer.
 They had met his wife during the day and later in the evening, all three had eaten dinner together at restaurant Stallmästaregården.
 The prison overseer had left the couple in his wife's apartment in Rinkeby at about 23:00 in the evening and would return 13:00 the day after.
 The only surveillance Bergling had was Säpo's surveillance team in a car in front of the house.
 The wife had arranged three rental cars that would serve as escape vehicles.
 The first one was parked in front of the house to attract the surveillance team.
 At midnight, he put plans into action.
 First, his wife left the apartment disguised and passed Säpo's surveillance car.
 Then, Bergling went down into the garage of the house dressed in jogger outfit and went out of the gate.
 There was a fog and the surveillance team could not see him.

 The plan now was to meet at the second escape vehicle, which was in a parking lot in Rinkeby, one kilometer away.
 Before he could reach the second car, Säpo's surveillance car had stopped behind it because it checked on all the cars in the area.
 His wife went off to get to the third escape vehicle parked in Djursholm.
 Bergling ran over Järvafältet towards Tensta and reached E18, where he found a vacant taxi.
-He ordered the taxi to Djursholms Ösby and ran from there the last bit to Djursholm square.
+He ordered the taxi to and ran from there the last bit to Djursholm square.
 He met up, as planned, with his wife Elisabeth at the third escape vehicle, an Opel Ascona, which had been parked just 50 meters from where the previously convicted spy Stig Wennerström lived.